 A “hands-on” internship in an environmental or resource-management organization in Hawai‘i.
 The experience will be broadened and supplemented by classroom lectures, discussion and analysis from traditional Hawaiian, scientific and economic perspectives.
 A-F only.
 Pre: 207/SUST 217 or 307/SUST 317 or HWST/SUST 356.
 (Spring only) (Cross-listed as SUST 460)

 Students will map out indigenous economies by articulating cultural similarity and diversity between academic experience and professional experiences.
 A-F only.
 Pre: 107 or consent.

 Intensive field methods program to research Mâlama ‘Âina strategies.
-Introduces students to a variety of field techniques in doing land research and integrating it with historical documents.
-Travel cost covered by student.
+Introduces students to a variety of field techniques including land research, historical documents, ecological surveys, and Papakûmakawalu.
+Repeatable two times, up to 12 credits.
 Junior standing or higher.
-Pre: 307 and 457 or consent.
+Pre: 207/SUST 217 or 307/SUST 317 or HWST/SUST 356, or consent.
 (Summer only)

 Uses Dr. Pualani Kanahele’s Papaku Makawalu methodology to analyze akua as elements and as a paradigm for understanding ancestral knowledge.
 Senior standing or higher.
 Pre: 270, 372 (or concurrent), and HAW 301 (or concurrent).

 Presents Hawaiian music as it has been an avenue for native social, cultural and political expression in traditional and contemporary society.
 A-F only.
 Pre: 107 or 343 or 390; or consent.